KSmanis/docker-gentoo-distcc/README.md

 Decrease Gentoo compilation times by leveraging spare resources, such as an Ubuntu or Windows box idling around.
 Docker is the only prerequisite.

-> [!IMPORTANT]
->
-> The SSH image variants have been deprecated as of 2025-05-16 in order to ease
-> maintenance and reduce resource usage.
-No SSH images will be built moving
-> forward.
-As an alternative, consider using the TCP image variants either with
-> a VPN (recommended) or a reverse SSH tunnel.

 ## Features

 - Out-of-the-box support for the following Gentoo architectures: